chidu8/bigdata-infrastructure/README.md

-This contains code for cool algorithms relevant to big data infrastructure that I have implemented so far in my free time.
+This contains code for a cool algorithm called Hyperloglog that is useful for big data infrastructure

-1. Hyperloglog
-2. WIP